fatihfurkanaydemir/javascript-tabbedcomponent/README.md

-Simple tabbed component with javascript and css
+Simple tabbed component with javascript and css.

+Design by Jonas Schmedtmann, Javascript functionality implemented by me, used for portfolio.